Self-esteem Help, Self-esteem Therapy, Esteem Therapy, Confidence Therapy, Self-esteem Counselling, Confidence Counselling

 is not the falling down, but the staying down.

-How Counselling & Psychotherapy Can Help Some people may be seeking faith in themselves & the courage to make decisions, act, be more assertive & visible in the world, manage our anxiety.
+How Counselling & Psychotherapy Can Help We may be seeking faith in ourself, to have the courage to make decisions, act, be more assertive & visible in the world, manage our anxiety.
 In the confidence counselling we will look how we can improve self-confidence, increasing & building self-esteem, developing a healthy inner life, so we are freer to live, more from the centre of our being.
 This may include coming to terms with our fears, exploring our willingness to take some risks in our life - trying things we maybe haven't tried before, transforming our selfbeliefs and bulding a healthy relationship with ourself.
 We may work with how to embrace change, stepping outside of what is familiar, rather than shy away from it.
 The counselling may also look at how we evaluate our experiences in each moment, and how we see ourself overall - the relationship we have with ourself.
-Despite our age it can be as if part of us hasn't quite grown up.
-The confidence counselling & self-esteem therapy may gently challenge any selfdamaging ways we become defeated, extremely fatalistic, put ourself down, limiting our intrinsic worth or self-esteem, so we are in our own authority, not beholden to others.
+Despite our age it may be as if part of us hasn't quite grown up.
+The confidence counselling & self-esteem therapy may gently challenge any selfdamaging ways we become defeated, extremely fatalistic, put ourself down, limiting our intrinsic worth or self-esteem, so we are in our own authority, not beholden to others yet are in supportive relationships with others.
 The confidence therapy & self-esteem counselling may include how we can access more of our own resources, creativity & ways we can appreciate, validate, support, assert, accept, value, trust & take care of ourself, feel substantial, so we don't diminish or sell ourself short, more able to freely live from our centre, in our own ground, be resilient, creative without being so overwhelmed.

 Forgiveness is choosing to love.
 It is the first skill of self-giving love.Mahatma Gandhi